Wenqing-Liu-1010/Readme.md/README.md

 🌍 Currently, I'm pursuing my master's in AI at the Università della Svizzera italiana (USI).

-🌱 I’m on an exciting journey doing a research project at LIA@EPFL 🚀, where I am currently on an exchange!

-🤖 I'm diving deep into the fascinating worlds of statistics 📊 and machine learning, with a special focus on Natural Language Processing (NLP) 📚!
+🤖 I'm diving deep into the fascinating worlds of statistics 📊 and machine learning

-🤝 I'm looking to collaborate on some amazing NLP and machine learning projects, so hit me up!
+🤝 I'm looking to collaborate on machine learning projects, so hit me up!

 😄 Pronouns: he/him